A perfect meal as the nights get colder, our Easy Potato Soup is quick yet tasty. Warm and comforting, it’s like a hug in a bowl!

 - 1/2 Cup Heavy Cream Warmed

 - In a large Dutch oven, cook the bacon over medium heat, until crisp.
-Remove cooked bacon; drain on paper towel lined plate.
+Remove cooked bacon; drain on a paper towel-lined plate.
 Set aside.
 Drain off all but 2 Tablespoon of rendered bacon fat.

 - Add onion, garlic, carrots, celery, thyme, 1 teaspoon salt and 1/2 teaspoon of pepper to Dutch oven and cook, over medium heat until vegetables are almost tender, 6-8 minutes.
 Sprinkle veggies with flour and continue to cook, stirring occasionally, for 1 minute.